prody/ProDy/doc/reference/usage/selection-operations.rst

 .. versionadded:: 0.6

-Finally, you can check equality of selections.
+You can also check the equality of selections.
 Comparison will return ``True`` if both selections refer to the same atoms.

 >>> calpha = prot.select('protein and name CA')